Skip to main content

 Update

-Quagga Mussels have been found across Texas and Lake Texoma.
-If you find a Quagga Mussel, please take photos and report them immediately by calling (918) 683-1031.
+Quagga mussels have been found across Texas and in Lake Texoma.
+If you find a quagga mussel, please take photos and report it immediately by calling (918) 683-1031.

 Zebra Mussel